IMPORTANT DATES & TIMES

 - Pack everything in a box, suitcase, or storage bin.
 Loose items are more likely to get lost and create more trips back and forth.
 In addition, in the event of inclement weather your belongings will be much safer in a box than on their own!

 - Size matters (and weight too)!
-Remember that in a lot of cases, volunteers will be using stairs and not elevators to move your belongings.
-So, please be considerate and avoid bulky or particularly heavy items.
+Remember that, in a lot of cases, volunteers will be using stairs and not elevators to move your belongings.
+Please be considerate and avoid bulky or particularly heavy items.

-In addition to hundreds of volunteers, the Move-In Planning Committee will provide refreshments and snacks for students, parents and volunteers.
+Will there be refreshments?
+Yes, the Move-In Planning Committee will provide refreshments and snacks for students, parents, and volunteers.
 Look for refreshment stations throughout campus and feel free to help yourself to a (virtually) endless supply of water and candy bars to help you make it through Move-In Day.

+Where do I go when I arrive on campus to move in?
 When families arrive for move-in there are a multitude of highly visible yellow/black signs posted along the roadways.
 The signs come in two varieties, one being for WEST CAMPUS and the other for EAST CAMPUS.
-The WEST CAMPUS signs provide directions to Stadium Drive, where you will be allowed to unload either in the Justice parking lot, the large Stadium parking lot, or the Bowie/Eggers parking lot, depending upon which building they need access to.
+The WEST CAMPUS signs provide directions to Stadium Drive where you will be allowed to unload either in the Justice parking lot, the large Stadium parking lot, or the Bowie/Eggers parking lot, depending upon which building you need access to.
 Residence halls on the WEST CAMPUS are: Appalachian Heights, Belk, Bowie, Coltrane, Eggers, Frank, Gardner, Justice, LLC, Mountaineer, and Newland.
-The EAST CAMPUS signs provide directions to Hardin Street, and then once there, additional signs are in place to divide up the traffic appropriately.
-For example, East Hall traffic is turned onto Dauph Blan Street.
-Cone/White/Lovill are turned onto Locust Street.
-Hoey/Doughton traffic is directed to the Legends parking lot.
+The EAST CAMPUS signs provide directions to Hardin Street, and then, once there, additional signs are in place to divide traffic appropriately.
+For example, East Hall traffic is turned onto Dauph Blan Street while Cone/White/Lovill Hall traffic is turned onto Locust Street and Hoey, Cannon, and Doughton traffic is directed to the Legends parking lot.
 Residence halls on the EAST CAMPUS are: Cannon, Cone, Doughton, East, Hoey, Lovill, and White.
-If you are assigned to the APH, you should drive directly to the APH.
+If you are assigned to the APH, you should drive directly to that building.

+Where do I park once I find my move-in area?
 The driver of the vehicle is issued a parking pass upon entering the appropriate area for unloading.
 The pass is placed on the vehicle dashboard and is marked with the current time and the student's room number.
 Volunteers are on hand to assist with the unloading process, so people are told to "stop and drop."
-Upon completing the unloading process, freshman students and their parents are directed to the State Farm parking lot or Greenwood parking lot where shuttle buses will bring them back to campus and then return the parents to their cars later.
-Please see the campus parking map for more information.
+Upon completing the unloading process, freshmen students and their parents are directed to the State Farm parking lot or Greenwood parking lot where shuttle buses will bring them back to campus and then return the parents to their cars later.
+Please see the campus parking map for further information.

+When can I move in?
 This information will be emailed with your room assignment in July.
-There will be two designated move-in times for freshmen.
-These will be: 9am-12pm and 1pm-4pm.
+There will be two designated move-in times for freshmen: 9am-12pm and 1pm-4pm.
 Once you reach the residence hall volunteers will be on hand to assist you, so you will be asked to "stop and drop."

-One tip is to bring a dolly or handcart to make moving in easier.
-Another tip is based on if you live within a 3 hour drive of Appalachian.
-If so, consider just bringing your essentials along with enough clothes for 2 weeks.
-After a couple of weeks you will know best what you really need and what can realistically fit in your room.
+Any tips for moving in?
+First, consider bringing a dolly or handcart to make moving in easier.
+If you live within a three (3) hour drive of Appalachian then you may consider bringing just the essentials along with enough clothing for at least two weeks.
+After a couple of weeks you will likely know better what you really need and what can realistically fit in your room.
 You can either go home to get these things or have your family bring them to you.

-All the residence halls have elevators with the exception of East and Justice residence halls, which are no more than 4 floors tall.
+Which residence halls have elevators?
+All of the residence halls have elevators, with the exception of East Hall and Justice Hall.
+Both East and Justice have no more than four floors.